-Modern and contemporary art has great cultural significance-numerous galleries and museums globally specialise in these works, and offer diverse definitions of modernity and the contemporary era.
+Modern and contemporary art has great cultural significance for our lives today.
+Numerous galleries and museums globally specialise in these works, offering diverse definitions of modernity and the contemporary era.

-Develop your ability to analyse images, art and architecture in a conceptual way; a valuable skill in a contemporary society with innovative technologies of visual research and communication.
+Develop your ability to analyse images, art and architecture in a conceptual way; this is an increasingly valuable skill in a contemporary society with innovative technologies for visual research and communication.

-Our flexible course enables you to study a wide variety of works ranging from painting, sculpture and architecture, to photography, installation, performance and contemporary works engaging with new media and the digital world.
-You’ll be able to study a module that is jointly taught in collaboration with our partners (eg the Tate or the V&A).
+Our flexible course enables you to study a wide variety of works ranging from painting, sculpture and architecture, to photography, installation, and performance art, and to also engage with new media and the digital world.

-You’ll go on field trips for practical experience, and benefit from Yorkshire’s strong modern and contemporary art presence with the Hepworth Wakefield, Yorkshire Sculpture Park and Henry Moore Institute all within easy reach.
+You’ll go on field trips for practical experience, and to benefit from Yorkshire’s strong modern and contemporary art presence.
+The Hepworth Wakefield, Yorkshire Sculpture Park and Henry Moore Institute are all within easy reach.

 We have developed successful partnerships with a range of modern art museums and galleries, which will enrich your studies and may offer you placement opportunities and privileged access to collections.